 Packed with Vitamins and protein, my vegan palak paneer – a mild and creamy spinach and tofu curry – is really easy to make, takes around 35 minutes to cook, and makes for a perfect weeknight meal!

-My granddad loved spinach; we grew loads of it in our garden, and he would always tell me that it would make me grow up big and strong, like Popeye.
+My granddad loved spinach, and we grew loads of it in our garden.
+He would always tell me that it would make me grow up big and strong, like Popeye.
 Trouble was, I never liked Popeye, and I liked spinach even less.
-Especially the way my gran cooked it.
+Especially the way my gran cooked it!

 I make no claims as to the authenticity of my palak paneer (c’mon, I use tofu, not cheese!) but this is more or less how my local greengrocer taught me to make it.
 I know not whether it’s his mother’s recipe or his wife’s but it’s a family recipe nonetheless.

 Of course, I’ve made a few adjustments to make this spinach curry vegan – using tofu instead of paneer (in India, I just omitted it altogether, and it made zero difference to the taste), coconut oil instead of ghee, and cashew milk and cream instead of dairy.

 As long as you fry the tofu before adding it to the spinach gravy, I can more or less guarantee you won’t be able to tell much difference between it and home-made paneer.